GazeVLM: A Vision-Language Model for Multi-Task Gaze Understanding: The Methodology

 \subsection{Training Procedure}

-We fine-tune our model for 20 epochs using a combination of GazeFollow and VideoAttentionTarget datasets.
-Before training, we preprocess the data by converting depth maps to HHA encoding and formatting the datasets to match the input requirements of Qwen2-VL as outlined in Section \ref{sec:data_preparation}.
-We use the 2B variant of Qwen2-VL (Qwen2-VL-2B).
-During training, we use the AdamW optimizer with a learning rate of \( 1e-5 \) and apply gradient clipping to ensure stable optimization.
+We fine-tune the model with GazeFollow and VideoAttentionTarget datasets.
+Before training, we preprocess the data by converting depth maps to HHA encoding and formatting the datasets to match the input requirements of Qwen2.5-VL as outlined in Section \ref{sec:data_preparation}.
+We use the 3B variant of Qwen2.5-VL (Qwen2.5-VL-3B-Instruct).
+AdamW optimizer with a learning rate of \( 1e-5 \) and gradient clipping is applied to ensure stable optimization.
 Given image $I$ and user input text prompt $Q$, the model generates answer $A = \{a_1, ..., a_n\}$.
 The fine-tuning minimizes the Negative Log-Likelihood of the answer tokens:

 where $P(a_i | I, Q, a_{<i})$ is the probability of token $a_i$ given the input and preceding tokens.